-Winter savvy and stylish is what defines the North Face Shellista Mid III.
+Winter savviness and style are what define The North Face Shellista Mid III.
 It stands out for its great all-around winter performance that makes taking on winter a breeze.
 Its mid-calf construction blows down snowdrifts while its softer and less aggressive outsole sticks to snowy packed trails interlaced with ice.
 Perhaps the most stand-out feature is its comfort and warmth, wrapping your feet up like a warm blanket all day long.
-Its lightweight construction doesn't feel bulky and its streamlined enough to drive a stick shift with ease!
+Its lightweight construction doesn't feel bulky, and it's streamlined enough to drive a stick shift with ease!
 While it certainly protects from slush and snow, it's not completely waterproof from the deepest puddles.
-The new updates to this boot have made it easier to use and more protective than its been in the past.
-Enjoy winter with this high-value winter boot, built for basically anything that you'd want to do in the winter months.
+The new updates to this boot have made it easier to use and more protective than past iterations.
+Enjoy winter with this high-value boot, built for basically anything that you'd want to do in the coldest months of the year.

 The North Face Shellista III Mid Review